 For a pixel with the orbit length equal n we use the palette color at position:

 where limit is the iteration limit.
 For example for the limit of 100 and the orbit length of 30 we use color at

 Notice that 0.3 is halfway between 0.2 and 0.4 where we have certain colors in the example palette.
 This means that we should use the color halfway from cyan to green.

-The Mandelbrot Set's left antenna images using black and white coloring and using iteration count coloring with the example palette.
+The Mandelbrot Set left antenna images using black and white coloring and using iteration count coloring with the example palette.

-In the image above we can clearly see the boundaries between areas with different iteration counts.
+In the image above we can clearly see the boundaries between areas with different iteration count values.
 These boundaries can be removed by using smoothing.

 The technique described in the previous section uses one palette cycle to cover the entire iteration count range.
 However, many images can be made more appealing by using more palette cycles.

 To achieve this, we need a palette that starts and ends with the same color, which allows a smooth transition to the next cycle.